 Keep good company

 If going out in Ho Chi Minh City at night, particularly after midnight, it’s highly recommended that you don’t go alone.
 Go with a friend or family member.
 Not only will you be able to help each other out but there’s always more safety in numbers.
+Should you insist on flying solo, be sure to check out our safety post for female solo travellers to Vietnam.

 Ho Chi Minh City’s nightlife and entertainment make it an incredibly fun place to be.
 It’s unrivalled by any other city in Vietnam.
 With a variety of different activities to suit most desires and budgets, make sure you get out and make the most of Ho Chi Minh City by night.